Stability conditions and quantum dilogarithm identities for Dynkin quivers: Abstract

 \section{Abstract}

 {

 We study the fundamental groups of the exchange graphs for the bounded derived category $\D(Q)$ of a Dynkin quiver $Q$ and the finite-dimensional derived category $\D(\qq{N})$ of the Calabi-Yau-$N$ Ginzburg algebra associated to $Q$.
-In the case of $\D(Q)$, we prove that its space of stability conditions (in the sense of Bridgeland) is simply connected; as applications, we show that its Donanldson-Thomas invariants can be calculated as a quantum dilogarithm function on exchange graphs.
+In the case of $\D(Q)$, we prove that its space of stability conditions (in the sense of Bridgeland) is simply connected.
+As an application, we show that the Donanldson-Thomas type invariant associated to $Q$ can be calculated as a quantum dilogarithm function on its exchange graph.
 In the case of $\D(\qq{N})$, we show that the faithfulness of the Seidel-Thomas braid group action (which is known for $Q$ of type $A$ or $N=2$) implies the simply connectedness of the space of stability conditions.
-Moreover, we provide a topological realization of almost completed cluster tilting objects.